(Hall of Fame members in bold)

 Tommy Perkins of the Texas Playboys died (car accident), 2003 (was 69)

-Les Paul born in Waukesha, Wisconsin, 1915 (now 93).
+Les Paul born in Waukesha, Wisconsin, 1915 (now 94).
 In addition to his recordings with wife Mary Ford, Paul invented the solid-body electric guitar and multi-track recording.
 He also won a Grammy for his album with Chet Atkins, Chester and Lester, in 1976.

 Herman Crook of the Crook Brothers died (heart attack), 1988 (was 89)